Couple holding a printed scan of their unborn baby

 Protecting your baby from tobacco smoke is one of the best things you can do to give your child a healthy start in life.
 It can be difficult to stop smoking, but it’s never too late to quit.

 Every cigarette you smoke contains over 5,000 chemicals, so smoking when you are pregnant harms your unborn baby.
 Cigarettes can restrict the essential oxygen supply to your baby.
-As a result, their heart must beat harder every time you smoke.
+As a result, your baby’s heart has to beat harder every time you smoke.

 Even if you stop in the last few weeks of your pregnancy this will benefit you and your baby.

-There is lots of help available, so you don’t have to do this alone.
-Talk to your GP or midwife – they can talk you through the best treatments available.
+There is lots of free help available, so you don’t have to do this alone.
+Talk to your midwife – they can support with the best treatments available.
+If partners and family want to quit as well there is also support available for them.

 Benefits of stopping smoking in pregnancy